davidmerrick/dayify/README.md

 https://dayify-gy2rtbjq4q-uw.a.run.app/dayify?url=yourCalendarUrl

 Pro tip: Pass Dayify a calendar you want to subscribe to, have Dayify proxy it, and subscribe to the Dayify URL to give all future events that all-day treatment.

+# Notes

+According to RFC 2445, the behavior around end dates is exclusive:

+> The "DTEND" property for a "VEVENT" calendar component specifies the non-inclusive end of the event.

+Meaning if you had an event that ended on Monday the 21st at noon, but converted that to an all-day event, the behavior would be to show the event as going through Sunday.
+This is clearly undesired behavior, so Dayify rounds end dates to the next day.